Varanopidae: Description

 No known varanopids developed a sail like Dimetrodon.
 The length of known varanopids, including the tail, varies from 1 to 2 m.
 Varanopids already showed some advanced characteristics of true pelycosaurs such as their deep, narrow, elongated skulls.
 Their jaws were long and their teeth were sharp.
 However, they were still primitive by mammalian standards.
 They had long tails, lizard-like bodies, and thin legs.
 The varanopids were mostly carnivorous, but as they were reduced in size, their diets changed from a carnivorous to an insectivorous lifestyle.
 Compared to the other animals in Early Permian, varanopids were agile creatures.

-The genus Ascendonanus provides the first extensive skin impressions for ancient amniotes, revealing scales akin to those of squamates.
+A 2025 paper described scaly body impressions left by an Early Permian sphenacodont (likely Dimetrodon teutonis), which would suggest that other early synapsids, including varanopids, likely had scaly skin as well.
+(Fossils of Ascendonanus, originally classified as a varanopid, also revealed scales akin to those of squamates.
+However, a study published in 2025 reclassified Ascendonanus along with Cabarzia as neoreptilians, not varanopid synapsids.)
 Parental care is known in Heleosaurus, suggesting that it is ancestral to synapsids as a whole.

 Varanopids are small to medium-sized possible synapsids that have been discovered throughout the supercontinent Pangea.
 Varanopids are found in formerly areas of North America, Russia, Europe, and South Africa.
 The authors Romer and Price (1940) discussed the original positioning of Varanopidae within Synapsida and considered them as the suborder Sphenacodontia.
 Most phylogenetic analyses have place Varanopidae as a basal member of Synapsida and due to their positioning, a better understanding of the morphology and phylogeny of varanopids is needed for synapsid evolution.
 The phylogeny of varanopids is based mostly on cranial morphology.
 The atlas−axis complex can be described with little effort with variation of this structure within a small clade.
 Varanopids, members of synapsid predators have well preserved atlas−axes permitting a descriptions and examination of morphological variation between taxon.
 The size of the transverse processes on the axis and the shape of the axial neural spine can be variable.
 For the small mycterosaurine varanopids, they have a small transverse processes that point posteroventrally, and the axial spine is dorsoventrally short, with a flattened dorsal margin in lateral view.
 The larger varanodontine varanopids have large transverse processes with a broad base, and a much taller axial spine with a rounded dorsal margin in lateral view.
 Using outgroup comparisons, the morphology of the transverse processes is considered a derived trait in varanodontines, while in mycterosaurines the morphology of the axial spine is the derived trait.

 Ecology

-At least some varanopids like Ascendonanus and Eoscansor are amongst the oldest known tree climbing (arboreal) animals, with limbs and digits adapted for grasping.
+At least some varanopids such as Eoscansor (and the possible varanopid Ascendonanus) are amongst the oldest known tree climbing (arboreal) animals, with limbs and digits adapted for grasping.
 Other varanopids lacked these adaptations and were probably terrestrial.